Navigating business loan requirements can be a daunting task, with a myriad of stipulations and paperwork involved.

 The Government issues the ITIN regardless of immigration status.

-Fortunately, Camino Financial does accept an ITIN number only if you do not have an SSN.
+We accept applicants with an ITIN number if they don't have an SSN.

 One of the business loan requirements that you have to fulfill is to share your financial statements.